jsfehler/stere/README.rst

 .. image:: https://saucelabs.com/buildstatus/jsfehler
     :target: https://saucelabs.com/u/jsfehler

-Stere is a library for writing Page Objects, designed to work on top of your existing automation library.
+Stere is a library for writing Page Objects, designed to work on top of an existing automation library.

 Design Philosophy
 -----------------

-Many implementations of the Page Object model focus on removing the duplication of element locators.
+Many implementations of the Page Object model focus on removing the duplication of element locators inside tests.
 Stere goes one step further, offering a complete wrapper over the code that drives automation.

 The goals of this project are to:

 1 - Eliminate implementation code in test functions.
-Tests should read like a set of user actions.
+Tests should read like a description of behaviour, not Selenium commands.

 2 - Reduce the need for hand-written helper methods in Page Objects.
+Common actions should have universal solutions.

 3 - Provide a simple pattern for writing maintainable Page Objects.

 No automation abilities are built directly into the project; it completely relies on being hooked into other libraries.
-However, a default implementation using `Splinter <https://github.com/cobrateam/splinter>`_ is available out of the box.
+However, implementations using `Splinter <https://github.com/cobrateam/splinter>`_ and `Appium <https://github.com/appium/appium>`_ are available out of the box.

 Basic Usage